markwinton/activity-card/README.md

 1. Start a Postgres server with the tables below

-2. Create a `.env` file in the root directory of the repo with
+2. Create a `.env` file in the root directory of the app with

 ```
 CLIENT_ID={strava oauth client id}